Guidance for Landlords on Tenancy Deposit Protection

 Deposit Protection aims to ensure that Deposits paid by Assured Shorthold Tenants are kept safe and that Landlords act properly in making deductions from Deposits.
 Deposit Protection was introduced in 2007 when sections 212-215 and Schedule 10 were inserted into the Housing Act 2004.
 Further provisions were added in 2015.

-The law relating to tenancy deposits has been further amended by the Tenant Fees Act 2019 (the 'TFA') which affects landlords and letting agents in England only and the Renting Homes (Fees etc.) (Wales) Act 2019 ('the 'RHFWA') (in force 01 September 2019) which affects Wales only.
-Both acts introduced capped holding deposits and strict time frames for repayment of holding deposits for tenancies caught by these acts.
+The law relating to tenancy deposits has been further amended by the Tenant Fees Act 2019 (the 'TFA') which affects landlords and letting agents in England.
+The TFA introduced capped holding deposits and strict time frames for repayment of holding deposits for tenancies caught by these acts.

 This Guidance for Landlords on Tenancy Deposit Protection explains the need for Tenancy Deposits to be protected in one of the official Tenancy Deposit Schemes.